hfshr/distill_blog/README.md

 # Blog

 My personal website / blog.
-Based on the `distill` team by Rstudio.
+Based on the `distill` theme by Rstudio.